johntout/hr-demo-app/README.md

 </ul>

 ## How to start
-Step 1: Go to your desired directory: `cd /projects`
+Step 1: Go to your desired directory: `cd projects`

 Step 2: Clone the repository: `git clone https://github.com/johntout/hr-demo-app.git`